-Do you ever struggle at work because you feel like you are a fraud?
-Do you feel that you have to work hard every single day just to keep up with the expectations that you think others have of you?
-Or, do you feel like any day now your boss and coworkers are going to figure out that you really don’t know what you’re talking about?
-If this describes you, you may be experiencing the symptoms of imposter syndrome.
+Do you ever feel anxious at work because you feel like a fraud—that any day now, your boss and coworkers will figure out that you really don’t know what you’re talking about?
+If this sounds familiar, you may be experiencing the symptoms of imposter syndrome.
 While it can be frustrating and exhausting to deal with, there are things that you can do to overcome and change these beliefs so you can move through the world more confidently.

 What Is Imposter Syndrome?

 Imposter syndrome describes the feeling of having trouble recognizing one’s own skills, knowledge, expertise, and/or achievements.
 The International Journal of Behavioral Science notes that imposter phenomenon was first identified by Suzanne Imes and Pauline Clance, in 1978.
 Clance and Imes noticed the imposter cycle first in high achieving women and women of color.
 It may result in an individual doubting themselves and their abilities and engaging in negative self-talk or self-doubt.
 Clance explained that in many cases, perfectionism and striving towards unattainable standards is common in IS.
 Although it’s commonly discussed in relation to an academic or professional environment, imposter syndrome can apply to virtually anything, from artistic skills to parenting abilities.

 It can lead to emotional distress, anxiety, an avoidance of growth opportunities, and burnout.
 According to a study titled “Prevalence, Predictors, and Treatment of Impostor Syndrome: a Systematic Review”, imposter syndrome, along with comorbidities such as anxiety and depression, could impact work performance as well.

 Here are some common signs of imposter syndrome:

 - You think your accomplishments or academic achievement only result from luck or external sources, not from your own strengths